USCIS processing times —

 Premium processing.

 Premium processing (Form I-907) guarantees USCIS acts on your petition within a fixed window of business days — it will approve, deny, issue an RFE/NOID, or open an investigation in that time.
-If USCIS issues a request, the clock pauses until you respond, then restarts.
+If USCIS issues a request, that window pauses until you respond, then restarts.
 It does not raise approval odds; it only compresses the timeline.
 As of March 1, 2026, the fee for I-129 and I-140 is $2,965.

 I-129 — O-1, L-1, H-1B15 business days$2,965